iExecBlockchainComputing/documentation/for-developers/confidential-computing/sgx-encrypted-dataset.md

 iexec dataset init --encrypted
 ```

 This command will create the `datasets/encrypted`, `datasets/original` and `.secrets/datasets` folders.
-A new section `"dataset"` will be added to the `iexec.json` file as well.
+A new `dataset` section will be added to the `iexec.json` file as well.

 ```bash
 .